UMaine-New-Media-105/assignment-5-Zach7777777/README.md

 Descriptions and Links

 [Question 1](https://editor.p5js.org/zachary.w.smith/sketches/r8deFCKOh): I decided to make the backround an underwater color and made the bubbles look like bubbles using 3 ellipses.
-The bubbles also accept x , y , and radius arguments.
+The bubbles are made using a class and also accept x , y , and radius arguments.